ovh/the-bastion/doc/sphinx/development/setup.rst

      COMMAND may be one of the following:

-     tidy       [FILES..] runs perltidy on several or all the Perl source files, modifying them if needed tidycheck  [FILES..] runs perltidy in dry-run mode, and returns an error if files are not tidy perlcritic           runs perlcritic on all the Perl source files shellcheck [FILES..] runs shellcheck on all the shell source files lint                 runs tidy, perlcritic and shellcheck on all files in one command doc                  generates the documentation
+     tidy       [FILES..] runs perltidy on several or all the Perl source files, modifying them if needed checktidy  [FILES..] runs perltidy in dry-run mode, and returns an error if files are not tidy perlcritic           runs perlcritic on all the Perl source files shellcheck [FILES..] runs shellcheck on all the shell source files lint                 runs tidy, perlcritic and shellcheck on all files in one command

+     doc                  generates the documentation
-     sphinx-view-objects  shows the named objects of the Sphinx documentation that can be referenced rebuild              forces the rebuild of the devenv docker image that is needed to run all the above commands run <COMMAND>        spawn an interactive shell to run any arbitrary command in the devenv docker doc-serve <PORT>     starts a local HTTP python server on PORT to view generated documentation
+     sphinx-view-objects  shows the named objects of the Sphinx documentation that can be referenced doc-serve <PORT>     starts a local HTTP python server on PORT to view generated documentation

+     bash                 spawns an interactive shell to run any arbitrary command in the devenv docker run <COMMAND>        runs an arbitrary command in the devenv docker rebuild              forces the rebuild of the devenv docker image that is needed to run all the above commands

 Before submitting a pull request, you'll need at minimum to run ``lint``.
 It might be a good idea to setup a git pre-commit hook to do this on modified files, see below.